banisterious/obsidian-oneirometrics/docs/developer/implementation/console-log-cleanup-status.md

 2. **Update main.ts Debug Functions** (Medium Priority)
    - Replace 2 console statements with structured logging

-3. **Document Intentional Exceptions** (Low Priority)
-   - Add comments to ConsoleAdapter.ts and safe-logger.ts
-   - Clearly mark these as intentional parts of the logging system

 ## Conclusion

 The console.log cleanup has made significant progress, with 37 out of 114 console statements now using the structured logging system across multiple files.
 We've cleaned up test modules, the DateNavigator, and UI components in the journal_check system.

-The remaining console statements are primarily in the logging system itself (intentional) and a few isolated instances in main.ts and types.ts.
+We've also properly documented the intentional console statements in the logging system components to ensure they aren't targeted for replacement in future cleanup efforts.